dotnet/machinelearning-samples/samples/csharp/getting-started/DeepLearning_ImageClassification_Training/README.md

 ![](https://user-images.githubusercontent.com/1712635/64131904-9d4ba880-cd80-11e9-96a3-c2f936f8c5e0.png)

 **Benefits:**

+- **Train and inference using GPU:**
+    When using this native DNN approach based on TensorFlow you can either use the CPU or GPU (if available) for a better performance (less time needed for training and scoring).

 - **Reuse across multiple frameworks and platforms:**
     This ultimately means that since you natively trained a Tensorflow model, in addition to being able to run/consume that model with the ML.NET 'wrapper' model (.zip file), you could also take the .pb TensorFlow frozen model and run it on any other framework such as Python/Keras/TensorFlow, or a Java/Android app or any framework that supports TensorFlow.